An equivariant compactification for adjoint reductive group schemes: Abstract

 \section{Abstract}

 Wonderful compactifications of adjoint reductive groups over an algebraically closed field play an important role in algebraic geometry and representation theory.
 In this paper, we construct an equivariant compactification for adjoint reductive groups over arbitrary base schemes.
-Our compactifications parameterize classical wonderful compactifications of De Concini and Procesi as geometric fibers.
-Our construction is based on a variant of the Artin--Weil method of birational group laws.
+The geometric fibers of our compactifications are the classical wonderful compactifications of De Concini and Procesi.
+Our construction is based on a variant of the Artin--Weil method of birational group laws, and, in the split case, dose not depend on the existence of the classical wonderful compactification over an algebraically closed field.
 In particular, our construction gives a new intrinsic construction of wonderful compactifications.
 The Picard group scheme of our compactifications is computed.
-We also discuss several applications of our compactification in the study of torsors under reductive group schemes.
+We also discuss several applications of our compactifications in the study of torsors under reductive group schemes.